-- 76. The Chief Executive is accountable through the Chair to the Members of the Authority and also, as Accounting Officer, through the Permanent Secretary at the Department, to Parliament. - 77.
-The relationship between the Department and the HTA is laid down in the Framework Agreement. - 78.
-The day-to-day management of the HTA is delegated to the Chief Executive by the Authority within the framework for delegation and reporting set out in Annex 1. - 79.
-The Authority may delegate authority to Committees to make decisions and/or take action on its behalf.
-The Authority may also delegate specific action to the Chair or to the Chief Executive at any time.
-The Chair of the relevant Committee or the Chief Executive will report to the Authority on the use of any specific delegated authority in a timely manner.
-A schedule of delegation of powers is set out in Annex 1. - 80.
-The HTA's Code of Conduct for Members of the Human Tissue Authority (Annex 2) sets out: - a. the seven principles of public life Appendix 1; - b. evidence to select or scrutiny committees Appendix 2; - c. the HTA's governance structure Appendix 3; - d. the Terms of Reference for the Audit and Risk Assurance Committee Appendix 4; - e. the Terms of Reference for the Remuneration Committee Appendix 5; and - f. the Addison rules Appendix 6.
+- 74. The Chief Executive is accountable through the Chair to the Members of the Board and also, as Accounting Officer, through the Permanent Secretary at the Department, to Parliament. - 75.
+The relationship between the Department and the HTA is laid down in the Framework Agreement. - 76.
+The day-to-day management of the HTA is delegated to the Chief Executive by the Board within the framework for delegation and reporting set out in Annex 1. - 77.
+The Board may delegate authority to Committees to make decisions and/or take action on its behalf.
+The Board may also delegate specific action to the Chair or to the Chief Executive at any time.
+The Chair of the relevant

+- Committee or the Chief Executive will report to the Board on the use of any specific delegated authority in a timely manner.
+A schedule of delegation of powers is set out in Annex 1. - 78.
+The HTA's Code of Conduct for Members of the Human Tissue Authority (Annex 2) sets out: - a. the seven principles of public life Appendix 1; - b. evidence to select or scrutiny committees Appendix 2; - c. the HTA's governance structure Appendix 3; - the Terms of Reference for the Audit and Risk Assurance Committee Appendix 4; - e. the Terms of Reference for the Remuneration Committee Appendix 5; and - f. the Addison rules Appendix 6.